 A. Academic books do not carry impact factors.
 Unlike journal articles, there are no commonly accepted lists or criteria for bibliometric assessment of academic books.
 Depending on the country and your institution, a book publication may or may not formally count for research evaluation purposes.
-In most cases institutions make a distinction between peer reviewed and non peer reviewed books.
-To make your case towards consideration, it may suffice if you tell your institution that your book was peer reviewed (with your permission, we will be glad to send them your book's reviewers reports and our internal deliberations if they contact us directly) and point them to our publicly documented processes for selecting manuscripts.
+In most cases institutions make a distinction between peer reviewed and non-peer reviewed books.
+To make your case towards consideration, it may suffice if you tell your institution that your book was peer reviewed (with your permission, we will be glad to send them your book's reviewers reports and our internal deliberations if they contact us directly) and to point them to our publicly documented processes for selecting manuscripts.
 Different countries maintain their own lists of recognized publishers.
-At present Vernon Press is included in the lists maintained by the Finnish Publication Forum (http://www.tsv.fi/julkaisufoorumi/kirjakustantajat.php) and The Spanish National Research Council (http://ilia.cchs.csic.es/SPI/grafico9.html).
+At present Vernon Press is included in the list maintained by the Finnish Publication Forum (http://www.tsv.fi/julkaisufoorumi/kirjakustantajat.php), the Norwegian Centre for Research Data (https://dbh.nsd.uib.no/publiseringskanaler/KanalTreffliste.action?a=true&tv=true) and the Spanish National Research Council (http://ilia.cchs.csic.es/SPI/grafico9.html).
 We would be grateful if you could bring to our attention relevant lists from your country or institution for eventual inclusion.

 Q. What does it mean to be an “academic” or “scholarly” publisher?